 Improving the quality of the rider experience through technology, information and amenities

 We’re continuing to make improvements to our ticketing technology, information tools and amenities to make transit easier and more convenient for our riders.

 TriMet’s online trip planner also makes it easy to plan a trip, with information about service alerts, travel and walk times, transfers and cost.
-Visit trimet.org, or m.trimet.org for smartphones.
-There are also over 50 third-party apps available at our App Center to make our customers’ experience
+We have also made it easier to use on smartphones.
+There are also 57 third-party apps available at our App Center to further enhance our customers’ experience.

 Enhancing the culture of safety